-Editor’s note: Southern Ocean Lodge was sadly destroyed in the devastating bushfires that spread across the western end of Kangaroo Island in January 2020.
-Its next incarnation, ‘SOL 2.0,’ has an anticipated opening date of mid-2023.
+Editor’s Note May 2023: Southern Ocean Lodge was sadly destroyed in the devastating bushfires that spread across the western end of Kangaroo Island in January 2020.
+It is being rebuilt with an anticipated opening date of December 2023.

 By Shannon Melnyk